daniuher/nbgrader_custom/README.md

 # nbgrader toolbox

 ### UPDATES
+**3.9.2020 send feedback to students implemented**
+> from now on, generated feedback will be sent to corresponding students via email
+> by clicking the send_feedback_to_students.bat and specifying the assignment

 **31.8.2020 moodle submission progress**
 > Moodle can collect only zip files, therefore moodle sort has been adjusted to that
 > plus it is now possible to sort group submission plus incorrectly named submissions